— Kennecott Mill Tour —

-- -Learn the fascinating story of discovering and mining one of the richest copper deposits in history
+- Learn the fascinating history of one of the richest copper strikes in history

-- -Hear the amazing stories of the folks who lived and worked in this remote Alaskan wilderness
+- Listen to amazing stories of the people who lived and worked in this remote, mountain wilderness

 - See buildings, mining equipment, and personal artifacts left as they were in the early 1900’s